Ship breaking: The EU Ship Recycling Regulation (EUSRR)

 The SRR aims to address the environmental and health hazards associated with ship dismantling by setting high standards for EU-flagged vessels at the end of their operational lives.
-One of the key components developed by the EU is the European List of Approved Ship Recycling Facilities, identifying the approved ports for all EU flagged ships to be recycled.
+One of the key components developed by the EU is the European List of Approved Ship Recycling Facilities, identifying the approved ports for all EU-flagged ships to be recycled.
 For a ship recycling yard to be included in the list, the facilities must comply with strict environmental and worker safety standards, reducing toxic waste release and promoting safe dismantling practices.
-Member States report to the Commission on which facilities in their territory that comply to the requirements, and thereby get included on the list.
-Shipyards outside the EU can also be included on the European List but must apply to the Commission with proof of the yard’s standards.
+Member States report to the Commission on which facilities in their territory that comply to the requirements, and thereby are included on the list.
+Shipyards outside the EU can also be included on the European List but must apply to the Commission with proof of the yard's standards.

 To be included on the European List, ship recycling facilities must adhere to specific requirements set by the EU and aligned with the Hong Kong Convention and other international guidelines.
 Facilities need authorization, robust structural and operational standards, environmental safety protocols, and measures for monitoring health and safety risks to workers and nearby populations.
 This includes handling hazardous materials on impermeable surfaces, training workers and provide them with protective equipment, implementing emergency plans, and recording incidents.
 Operators must also submit recycling plans and completion reports, ensuring full compliance and minimizing environmental and health impacts during ship recycling activities.
 As of November 2024, it contains 45 shipyards.
-Because the list works as a guarantee for a yards safety and validity, shipyards can both be removed and added to the list if they cease to comply with the regulation.
+Because the list works as a guarantee for a yard's safety and validity, shipyards can both be removed and added to the list if they cease to comply with the regulation.